Netflix/Prana/README.md

 ./gradlew build
 ```

-We use the standard Gradle application plugin to build the appliation binary
+We use the standard Gradle application plugin to build a deployable artifact of Prana

 ```
 ./gradlew distZip